 To determine employee density factors, this Report utilizes the findings from the San Diego Association of Governments Traffic Generators Study (the "SANDAG Study") because these findings were approved by the State Legislature which determined the SANDAG Study to be a good representation of the average number of employees per acre of land area for commercial and industrial properties.
+As determined by the SANDAG Study, the average number of employees per acre of rommercial and industrial properties.
 As determined by the SANDAG Study, the average number of employees per acre for commercial and industrial property is 24.
 As presented in Table 4, the SFE factors for other types of businesses are determined relative to their typical employee density in relation to the average of 24 employees per acre of commercial property.